How to Paint a Living Room : Tips and Mistakes to Avoid

-Next, you'll have to select the paint colors.
+Next, you'll have to select the paint colours.
 For some, this is the quickest step of all but for others, this can seem like an impossible choice to make.
-Among other criteria, your choice will depend on the kind of environment and the ambiance you want to create.
-Pinterest is always a good source for inspiration.
+Among other criteria, your choice will depend on the kind of environment and the ambience you want to create.
+Pinterest is always a good source of inspiration.

 Before you start painting, make sure everything in the room is covered and any major obstacles are removed.
 Use plastic tarps to protect your furniture and your floors.
 Every surface that will be painted should be cleaned beforehand and holes or cracks should be fixed.

 In addition to a paintbrush, you will also need other types of equipment such as rags, buckets and painting tape, to be used when you paint near baseboards, floors and the ceiling.

 3) Apply the coat of primer and coats of paint